pivotal/docs-tap/prerequisites.hbs.md

 - Tanzu Learning Center: Similar to Cloud Native Runtimes, allocate a wildcard subdomain for your workshops and content.
 This is also specified by the `shared.ingress_domain` key of the `tap-values.yaml` configuration file that you input with the installation.
 This wildcard must be pointed at the external IP address of the `tanzu-system-ingress`'s `envoy` service.

-- Tanzu Developer Portal: If you decide to implement the shared ingress and include Tanzu Developer Portal, allocate a fully Qualified Domain Name (FQDN) that can be pointed at the `tanzu-system-ingress` service.
+- Tanzu Developer Portal (formerly named Tanzu Application Platform GUI): If you decide to implement the shared ingress and include Tanzu Developer Portal , allocate a fully Qualified Domain Name (FQDN) that can be pointed at the `tanzu-system-ingress` service.
 The default host name consists of `tap-gui` and the `shared.ingress_domain` value.
 For example, `tap-gui.example.com`.

 - Supply Chain Security Tools - Store: Similar to Tanzu Developer Portal, allocate a fully Qualified Domain Name (FQDN) that can be pointed at the `tanzu-system-ingress` service.
 The default host name consists of `metadata-store` and the `shared.ingress_domain` value.
 For example, `metadata-store.example.com`.